Everything You Need to Know About

 To learn more about glove palm coatings, their benefits, and limitations, check out our Glove 101 guide | Glove Additives and Treatments that discusses the topic in detail.

-How much cut protection do your workers need?
+How much abrasion protection do your workers need?

-To solve this problem, industry standards were established that refer to specific test methods to assign protection levels for safety gloves, including cut resistance.
-These standards were introduced to create a common language for safety managers, distributors, and manufacturers to define protection levels and be held accountable for their claims.
-All of these standards specify certain tests in which cut-resistant gloves are measured by the force it takes for a blade to cut through the material.
+To help you decide, industry standards were established with specific testing methods to assign protection levels for safety gloves, including abrasion resistance.
+These standards were introduced to create a common language for safety managers, distributors, and manufacturers to define protection levels and substantiate protection claims.

-There are three industry standards governing cut protection.
+There are three industry standards governing abrasion protection

 UK Conformity Assessed (UKCA) Standard